 The information below provides an overview of how to use Turbo Tax and H&R Block software.
 As a reminder for year-end tax related questions, please refer to your Financial Professional or tax planner.

-Good news!
-Beginning February 1, 2019, your 2018 tax information from Prudential may be available for import into your electronic tax return when you use Turbo Tax.
-This document provides information on how to take advantage of this new service.
+Beginning February 1st, your tax information for the prior year from Prudential may be available for import into your electronic tax return when you use Turbo Tax or H&R Block software.

 What tax forms are available to be imported?

 - Form 1099-R (Distributions From Pensions, Annuities, Retirement or Profit-Sharing IRAs, Insurance Contracts, etc)

 - Form 1099-INT (Interest Income)

 - Form 1099-DIV (Dividends and Distributions)

 - Form 1099-B (Proceeds From Broker and Barter Exchange Transactions)